melles1991/usecuewebsite/_posts/en/2021-10-23-why-you-should-avoid-cloudflares-cdns.md

 ## Privacy invading

 Cloudflare's CDN is acting as a reverse proxy, so Cloudflare can read all passwords, emails addresses, everything that gets entered on your website.
 This is in fact a man-in-the-middle attack, as they also handle the SSL certificate.
+Do you really trust them that much?

 ## Captchas